Custom Color Matching

 Every production batch is validated before coating begins

 A test panel is coated and cured using production parameters before any customer parts enter the spray booth.
 The panel is measured against the master standard by spectrophotometer.
 If Delta E exceeds 1.0, the formula is micro-adjusted and re-tested.
-No production parts are coated until the batch achieves Delta E ≤1.
-This validation step is why the 90,000-part aircraft program maintained zero color rejections across three years of production.
+No production parts are coated until the batch achieves Delta E 1.5.
+This validation step is why the spec-proven Safran program maintained zero color rejections across multiple years of production.

 Surface is cleaned and made ready for coating